TN 120 (06-24)

 • If the delay is causing a hardship or a public relations problem, see GN 02406.200D. for specific instructions.

-C. Procedure - second follow-up
+C. Procedure for second follow-up

 The beneficiary/recipient may inquire for a second time concerning the status of the initial nonreceipt claim.

-• If the nonreceipt input was transmitted properly but the courtesy disbursement, replacement check, or settlement check was issued but not received, follow instructions in GN 02406.200D to correct the specific problem.
+• If the nonreceipt input was transmitted properly and the courtesy disbursement, replacement check, or settlement check was issued but not received, follow instructions in GN 02406.200D to correct the specific problem.
 Follow this section also if the delay is causing a hardship or a public relations problem.

 If queries indicate payment processed and was issued, make sure 10 calendar days have elapsed before considering nonreceipt.
 EXCEPTION: Mass Loss.
 See GN 02406.700.